 2. Vatican Gardens

-This is a super cool experience that is very exclusive.
-The Vatican Gardens are a beautiful and well-manicured set of gardens and fountains inside the Vatican City.
+This is a super cool and very exclusive experience.
+The Vatican Gardens are a beautiful and well-manicured set of gardens and fountains inside Vatican City.
 You’d never know you were in the bustling city of Rome or the crowded Vatican Museums.
+Few people who visit the Vatican see these gardens because getting into them is more difficult than you’d think.
+Luckily, we offer tours and other ways to visit them.

 Address: Vatican Gardens